liudng/dogo/README.md

 **RunCmd**: the program (full) path.

 **Decreasing**: Ignore the number of modifies, it's only start counting after build success.
+Now it's supported in linux and windows.

 ## Start monitoring